 To all our existing users, business partners and friends we have not yet met: Happy New Year from everyone at Dyalog – we hope that we can be of service to you in the year(s) to come!

 But what – or who – is a CXO?
-Well, according to Wikipedia, chief experience officer (CXO) is the officer responsible for the overall user experience (UX) of an organization.
+Well, according to Wikipedia, a chief experience officer (CXO) is the officer responsible for the overall user experience (UX) of an organization.
 The chief experience officer ensures the organization has good customer service, so customers are able to have a positive experience.

 Since I joined the company nearly eleven years ago, the responsibility for customer experience has been an important part of my job as CTO.
 During this period we have grown very significantly – the five people who were responsible for Dyalog APL before the acquisition in 2005 have now become more than twenty, and we have plans to hire a couple more this year.
 We have reached a point where we have the manpower not only to keep existing clients happy by continuing to accelerate what has become one of the largest sustained investments in APL in the history of the language, but also to be more aggressive in going after completely new business – and attracting new generations of APL users.